Ericson2314/haskell-vcache/README.md

 This package does not provide the datatypes to make VCache especially useful.
 Container types - B-trees, tries, finger-trees, ropes, arrays, hashmaps, etc. - implemented leveraging VRefs type would make it a lot easier to pick up and use VCache.
 This package does not provide type versioning.
 A variation of SafeCopy for the VCacheable instance may be a worthy investment, but is not a major priority at this time.

 Cyclic data structures are problematic for reference counting GC.
 Developers are permitted to model cyclic structures using PVars.
-However, they must be careful to break cycles when finished, otherwise they may leak space at the persistence layer.
+However, they must be careful to break cycles when finished or they will leak space at the persistence layer.
+This isn't an especially difficult burden, but it's one more concern to keep in mind.